Potion/Cinder-poScene/README.md

 	// Animate a node from 0,0 to 50,50
 	ci::app::timeline().apply(&node->getPositionAnim(), ci::Vec2f(50.0f, 50.0f), 1.0f);

-Setting a Node attribute at any time during an animation will cancel that animation.
+Setting any Node attributes at any time during an animation will cancel the animation for that attribute.

+	//Stop animation and retain current position
+	node->setPosition(node->getPosition());

 ###Transformations
 Every `po::scene::Node` has its own coordinate space.
 All `po::scene::Node` members contain functions for translating back and forth between various coordinate spaces.
 There are three main spaces: